WHEN TO VISIT

 The official currency of Montenegro is the Euro even though the country is not a part of the Eurozone.
 Montenegro used the Deutschmark from 1999 to protect against the instability of the Yugoslav Dinar and the influence of Yugoslav ex-president Milosevic up to switching to the Euro in 2002.

-Banks and large post offices will exchange Australian, Canadian, and US Dollars; Danish, Norway, and Sweden Krone; Japanese Jen, Swiss Frank, Pound Sterling (GBP), Croatian Kuna, Serbian Dinar, and Bosnian Corvetibile Mark, with a commission charge.
+Banks and large post offices will exchange Australian, Canadian, and US Dollars, Danish, Norway, and Sweden Krone, Japanese Jen, Swiss Frank, Pound Sterling (GBP), Croatian Kuna, Serbian Dinar, and Bosnian Corvetibile Mark, with a commission charge.
 The larger hotels also have exchange bureaus.
 You will find several exchange booths in Podgorica ad Tivat airports, on major bus and train stations.
 Currency changes usually deal with US Dollars and Swiss Francs.
-Purchasing the British Pounds and other currency might be more difficult as exchange offices rarely have sufficient amounts available.
+Purchasing the British Pounds and other currencies might be more difficult as exchange offices rarely have sufficient amounts available.

 Cash transfers from abroad or all international transfers from Montenegro are required to pass through an intermediary bank in Frankfurt in order to keep control of the number of Euros in the country, which means that transfers can take anything from 5 to 10 working days.
 Commissions for this kind of transfer are hefty and differ significantly from bank to bank.
 For fast money transfers, there are branches of Western Union in the banks and post offices of Montenegro.
 Banking hours are 8:00-16:00 on workdays and 8:00-14:00 on Saturdays.